Articles & Guides

 Who would you pick to make medical decisions for you if you were no longer able to make them on your own?
 That’s the question answered by a health care proxy, also known as a durable power of attorney for health care or a medical power of attorney.
 Your health care proxy has the power to consult with doctors, review your medical records, and make important decisions about your medical treatment.

-And a proxy might be more important than you realize: A 2014 study found that nearly 50 percent of adults age 65 and older required at least some involvement from a family member or another surrogate decision-maker within 48 hours of being hospitalized.
+And a proxy might be more important than you realize: A 2014 study found that nearly 50% of adults age 65 and older required at least some involvement from a family member or another surrogate decision-maker within 48 hours of being hospitalized.
 So it’s important both that you create a health care proxy and that you select someone you trust, whether that’s a close friend or family member.

-If you don’t name a proxy yourself, you run the risk of your loved ones struggling over who has the right to make medical decisions for you in a crisis—or having someone you don’t want making those decisions.
+If you don’t name a proxy yourself, you run the risk of your loved ones struggling over who has the right to make medical decisions for you in a crisis — or having someone you don’t want making those decisions.

-A health care proxy (also known as an agent or surrogate) can make choices about your medical care, including tests, medications and surgeries—but only if you’re unable to speak for yourself.
+A health care proxy (also known as an agent or surrogate) can make choices about your medical care, including tests, medications and surgeries — but only if you’re unable to speak for yourself.
 They can authorize or refuse tests and treatments, pain management assistance, and even life-support procedures.
 They can also choose which hospital, medical facility, nursing home, or hospice center you move to for your care.

 In order to help inform those decisions, a proxy has access to your medical history or charts and can approve the release of your medical records to other providers.
 And when it comes to covering the expense of your care, they can take legal action on your behalf and apply for Medicare, Medicaid, or other programs or insurance benefits on your behalf.
 (However, you should also have a separate durable power of attorney document in place appointing someone to handle your legal and financial affairs more broadly.)